Memorizing numbers.

 In other words, to use a variable, you must give it a name.

-For now, remember int, meaning integer.
+For now, just remember int means integer.

 In other words, to use a variable, you must give it a name.

-Declare variables
+Declare variables.

-Type name Variable name;
+Type name variable name;

-For now, remember int, meaning integer.
+For now, just remember int means integer.

 2. Numbers cannot be used as the first character.